Tesla Model Y audio review: An audiophile’s dream?

 Read next: The best dash cams to mount inside your vehicle

-If these wattage and driver sizes are correct – as we’ve based this on unofficial information sourced on the Model 3 – it would yield a total peak output of 605 Watts.
+If these wattage and driver sizes are correct – as we’ve based this on unofficial information sourced from the Model 3 – it would yield a total peak output of 605 Watts.
 Despite all that power, the Model Y is a little shy of perfection in its sub-bass extension.
 While it’s not cut short nor lacks that low-end oomph, it can’t compete with the Harman Kardon subwoofer found within the BMW i4 and Volvo XC40 Recharge nor the large Naim Audio sub in the Bentley Betayga Hybrid.

 The mid-bass quantity and quality, however, are faultless; with two decibels taken off the Bass EQ, we find listening to ArrDee & Aitch’s collaboration, titled ‘War’ both exciting and engaging.
 No matter where you’re sat, the mid-bass frequencies are exquisitely reproduced.